How to unfreeze credit

 If you choose to manage a credit freeze by mail, you may have to wait up to three days after your request has been received for the change to take effect.

 According to TransUnion, you’ll need to include your name, address and SSN when you send your written request by mail.
-You’ll also need a six-digit PIN to manage a credit freeze by phone or mail.
-But if you initially froze your credit by phone or mail, you may already have this.
-So it might help to try to track it down or remember what it was before contacting TransUnion.
+Previously, you needed a six-digit PIN to manage a credit freeze by phone or mail, but now you simply need to verify your identity by providing your name, date of birth, address and SSN.

 How to unfreeze credit with Equifax